joykm/apple-cart/README.md

 Once the code is reviewed, your programming partner can merge the code to master, and all is done!

-#### Instructions when you were accidently working in your local master branch:
+#### Instructions when you were accidentally working in your local master branch:
   1. Run "git log" to see all commits
   2. Find the most recent commit that is also on the remote master (git hub's master branch)
   3. Copy the commit hash for that commit